SEKOIA-IO/documentation/docs/operation_center/rules_catalog.md

 !!! note
     Modification of rules parameters will be applied for new alerts, raised after the compilation of the rule.

-## Sigma Format
+## SIGMA Format
-Sigma is a generic and open format available to write correlation rules.
+SIGMA is a generic and open format available to write correlation rules.
 The rule format is easy to write and applicable to any field available in ECS in the platform.
 The langage used is YAML.

 The structure is the following :